-Recent modeling results for internal tides globally (Simmons et al. 2004; Arbic et al. 2004) highlight the interference patterns of internal tides formed by the interaction of multiple internal tide waves (Fig. 15).
-This numerical model has a number of simplifications, so it should be considered a qualitative description of the generation and propagation of low-mode internal tides.
-Nevertheless, the model results of Figure 15 show that the western North Atlantic has internal tides that are relatively weak and consist of the superposition of several waves.
-Regions of the eastern North Atlantic have relatively large internal tides, which are known to exist from in situ data, but which are not observed by altimetry (Ray and Mitchum 1997; Kantha and Tierney 1997).
+the model results of Fig. 15 show that the western North Atlantic has internal tides that are relatively weak and consist of the superposition of several waves.
+Regions of the eastern North Atlantic have relatively large internal tides, which are known to exist from in situ data, but which are not observed by altimetry (Ray and Mitchum, 1997; Kantha and Tierney, 1997).
 The interference patterns in the eastern North Atlantic may go undetected by altimetry for the reasons suggested above.

-The M2 internal tide energy density for meridional wavenumbers was 25 J m-2, which corresponds to a northward energy flux of 71 W m-1.
-The net M2 energy carried by mode-1 internal waves from the 3-Mm long Caribbean island chain may be about 0.2 GW, with large uncertainty.
-The M2 barotropic tide energy dissipation from the island chain (TPXO.5) is 1-2 GW, also with large uncertainty.
+The $M_2$ internal tide energy density for meridional wavenumbers was $25 \text{ Jm}^{-2}$ , which corresponds to a northward energy flux of 71 W m-1.
+The net $M_2$ energy carried by mode-1 internal waves from the 3-Mm long Caribbean island chain may be about 0.2 GW, with large uncertainty.
+The $M_2$ barotropic tide energy dissipation from the island chain (TPXO.5) is 1-2 GW, also with large uncertainty.
 The western North Atlantic is a weak source of tidal energy available for ocean mixing.

 Coherent, resonant diurnal internal tides are trapped between Puerto Rico and 30°N turning latitude.
 The diurnal amplitudes and phases observed on the various acoustic paths were fit to the meridional structure of these standing internal waves near their turning latitude.
-The K1 energy density is $15-50 \text{ Jm}^{-2}$, with an Airy-function type of variation with latitude.
-The maximum energy density is predicted to occur at about 30°N. The ratio of barotropic tidal amplitudes (M2:K1) is about 1:0.06, while the observed ratio for internal tide amplitudes is about 1:1.
-The K1 energy flux is "0" W m-1, because it is a standing wave.
-The ratio of barotropic to baroclinic energy is 1 to 2, for both K1 and O1 frequencies.
+The $K_1$ energy density is $15-50 \,\mathrm{Jm^{-2}}$ , with an Airy-function type of variation with latitude.
+The maximum energy density is predicted to occur at about 30°N. The ratio of barotropic tidal amplitudes $(M_2:K_1)$ is about 1:0.06, while the observed ratio for internal tide amplitudes is about 1:1.
+The $K_1$ energy flux is "0" W m-1, because it is a standing wave.
+The ratio of barotropic to baroclinic energy is 1 to 2, for both $K_1$ and $O_1$ frequencies.
 Diurnal currents near the critical latitude in the region of AMODE should be greatly enhanced compared to the currents predicted by the global barotropic tide models.
 Enhanced diurnal currents near the critical latitude were first predicted by Hendershott (1973).
-Interestingly, the modeling results of Figure 15 suggest a resonant semidiurnal internal tide east of Iceland.
-The turning latitude for the M2 frequency is 75° N. Modeling results for the diurnal frequencies are not yet available.
+Interestingly, the modeling results of Fig. 15 suggest a resonant semidiurnal internal tide east of Iceland.
+The turning latitude for the $M_2$ frequency is 75°N. Modeling results for the diurnal frequencies are not yet available.

 There are many open questions concerning these internal waves.
 Does their energy dissipate to bottom friction, or does it cascade to higher wavenumbers?
-What is the

-"lifetime" or decay rate of mode-1 internal waves?
+What is the "lifetime" or decay rate of mode-1 internal waves?
 If 10% of the barotropic tide energy is lost to radiated waves during each diurnal cycle, the 1:2 energy ratio for diurnal waves implies a lifetime of 20 days.
 What are the details of internal-tide generation, including the effects of the Puerto Rico trench?
 A future task is to apply a more accurate, regional model for internal tide generation in the western Atlantic to relate the observed tides to their dynamical generation.
 In particular, an accurate model for diurnal internal tides, when combined with the data reported here, will give a determination of the energy loss, or decay rate, of mode-1 waves in the open ocean.
 The energy lost from mode-1 waves may be an important driver of deep ocean mixing.